Build your credit history

 You might live at four or five different addresses during your student years.
 That's going to hinder you when it comes to applying for credit.

-Lenders look for stability, they're looking for you to live in one place, they want accounts that you've held for a long time.
+Lenders look for stability, they're looking for you to live in one place.
 If you can, use your parents' address for all your financial accounts.
 Keep application details the same between all accounts – the same address, the same phone number, the same bank details.

-This consistency will help to demonstrate you're a responsible, stable person, not someone who moves around every year, who they would have a harder time tracing if you didn't pay them back.
+This consistency will help to demonstrate you're a responsible, stable person, not someone they would have a harder time tracing if you didn't pay them back.

 -